summermp/pisa22/README.md

 This project is licensed under the [MIT License](LICENSE).

-✔ The web app has been deployed on Streamlit Cloud: https://pisa22.streamlit.app
+✔ The web app is live on Streamlit Cloud: [https://pisa22.streamlit.app](https://pisa22.streamlit.app)

-✔ Kindly take a moment to watch the comprehensive demonstration of the Streamlit web app's full functionality in this informative video: [https://youtu.be/M7T0NE2WYo4](https://youtu.be/M7T0NE2WYo4).
+✔ Watch the Streamlit web app's full functionality at [https://youtu.be/M7T0NE2WYo4](https://youtu.be/M7T0NE2WYo4)